ghdpro/django-changerequest/README.rst

 Purpose
 -------

-The purpose of django-changerequest is obviously to record all user editing activity on the affected models, but also allow staged edits (where changes first have to be approved before they're committed to the actual database) and to limit the number of edits users can do (to prevent vandals from doing too much damage).
+The purpose of django-changerequest is to record all user editing activity on the affected models, but also allow staged edits (where changes first have to be approved by a moderator before they're committed to the actual database).